Geetanshi-jain/DSAssignmentByGeetanshijain/README.md

-# Data Science Techniques with R/Python
+# Data Science Techniques with Python

 This repository demonstrates various data science techniques using R and Python, covering data preparation, exploratory data analysis, modeling, and evaluation.